nondejus/qbitcoind/README.md

 ```

 Incorrect username and password credentials will result in an Error message being printed to stderr,
-and a dictionary object with key error being returned.
+and a dictionary object containing a single key, error.
+No result key is returned.
 ```C++
     q).bitcoind.getblockcount[]
     Error: partial token at 1 .Q.hpbit returned: